Vladinator/wow-dbc-archive/README.md

+# World of Warcraft DBC Archive

-The repository serves as a collection and archive of WoW DBC (DataBaseClient) files, converted into CSV format for convenient accessibility.
+This repository serves as an archive of WoW DBC (DataBaseClient) files converted to CSV format for convenient access.

-A daily workflow is executed to ensure the archive is up-to-date and includes new files, as well as create and update [branches](https://github.com/Vladinator/wow-dbc-archive/branches/active) as needed.
+A daily workflow ensures that the archive is up-to-date and includes new files, and creates or updates [branches](https://github.com/Vladinator/wow-dbc-archive/branches/active) as necessary.

+## Shortcuts

 **Live**
 - [wow_latest](https://github.com/Vladinator/wow-dbc-archive/tree/release/wow_latest)